gerner/stellarpunk/designs/save_load.md

 We could do the same thing for orders, effects, agenda.

+This is further complicated because each of these things hang off of Entity objects but also reference other entity objects.
+So when we go to load them, the Entity they reference might not be loaded yet which complicates things.
+For instance, a GoToLocation Order might live on a Ship and reference some SectorEntity.
+The Ship might get loaded before the SectorEntity, which leads to the Order being loaded before the SectorEntity.
+The same problem exists with Entities themselves, but the rule is that Entities cannot require another Entity during construction.
+This hasn't been a problem so far for Entities, but will require substantial refactoring of Orders, Effects, Agenda, SensorImages.

 ## Dynamic vs Static State

 Some stuff, like production chain, or sector layout in the universe, doesn't